GitTFJ/purple_oranges/README.md

 bidoiversity models/statistics.
 If you are interested in working together, please get in touch!

-Below we present an example of how the models can be ran in INLa using the CaPTrends database: https://onlinelibrary.wiley.com/doi/full/10.1111/geb.13587
+Below we present an example of how the models can be ran in INLA using the CaPTrends database: https://onlinelibrary.wiley.com/doi/full/10.1111/geb.13587

 ### Load packages